Tomato Bacon Quiche with lots of fresh basil. Make two. One to enjoy now and another to freeze and savor when summer’s bounty is long gone.

 - ¼ teaspoon white pepper

-- ¼ cup fresh basil, stacked, rolled and cut into thin strips
+- 1/4 cup basil fresh, stacked, rolled and cut into thin strips

 - Preheat oven to 350 degrees F.

-- Combine eggs, milk, salt and pepper in a bowl.
+- Combine eggs, milk, salt, pepper and cheese in a bowl.

 - Fold bacon, tomatoes and basil into the egg mixture.